Got a Minute?

 Add a new coat of trim paint to cover stains and scuff marks.
 It makes all the difference!

 Get rid of extras.
 Open every cupboard.
 How about the garage or storage area?
-Place into boxes and bags any dishes or appliances you don’t use or that you have too many of.
+Place into boxes and bags any dishes or appliances you do not use or that you have too many of.
 Donate.
 Give Away.
 Sell!

-Unclutter.
-Grab a basket and put everything in it that doesn’t belong in the kitchen.
+Unclutter – Grab a basket and put everything in it that does not belong in the kitchen.

 Clean and clear countertops.